 I came into our relationship wounded in so many ways and I felt that Steve was a “soft place to fall” when I needed one.
-And there’s no doubt that I needed one a lot.
+And there’s no doubt that I needed one a lot!
 Somehow all the garbage of my past and who I was when no one was looking seemed to disappear into the illusion of “love.”

 Steve was my sweetheart —my “Mr. Right”, someone who became bigger than life in my emotions.
-Like Superman, he could “leap over small buildings in a single bound”, as far as I could see.
+Like Superman, he could “leap over small buildings in a single bound” (as far as I could see).
 And I felt I needed someone like that, which made for a very unhealthy situation in our marital relationship.
 It’s not wise to marry out of neediness.

-I never realized that my feelings and perceptions of Steve (and his feelings and perceptions of me) were so superficial and that our marriage would unravel when the reality of life events crashed against it.
-It challenged that which we thought to be “true love.”
+I never realized that my feelings and perceptions of Steve (and his feelings and perceptions of me) were so superficial.
+This set us up so that our marriage would unravel when the reality of life events crashed against it.
+It challenged that, which we thought to be “true love.”
 And eventually we found that our relationship wasn’t as strongly grounded as we thought it was.

 My Dream Image

 What happened to us was kind of like it says in the book, Passages of Marriage (by Drs.
 Minirth, Newman, and Hemflet):

 “Not even Clark Gable the actual man could equal Clark Gable the dream image.
 No matter how well the partners think they know each other, when courtship becomes marriage, disillusionment sets in.
 So many things transfer from courtship into marriage.
 So does every unresolved issue.
 Conflicts the couple thought would disappear, little things in their engagement, blossom into big things in marriage.”